 Sequencing the Food Supply Chain

 The Consortium for Sequencing the Food Supply Chain (SFSC), founded by IBM Research and Mars, Inc., examines the global food chain - from farms, transport, processing facilities and distribution channels to restaurants and grocery stories - and applies genomics and analytics techniques to mitigate food borne illness and other risks in food management.

 Our research on meta-omics is closely linked to the consortium efforts to understand and characterize microbiomes of food samples.
 For more information on the consortium, see Consortium for Sequencing the Food Supply Chain.

-Understanding False Positives in Mapping of Microbiome Sequence Data Using In-Silico Simulations, IAFP Annual Meeting, St. Louis, Missouri, Aug 2016.
+Understanding False Positives in Mapping of Microbiome Sequence Data Using In-Silico Simulations, talk by Niina Haiminen, IAFP Annual Meeting, St. Louis, Missouri, Aug 2016.

 Dimension reduction of metagenome data using RoDEO improves phenotype prediction, CIBB, Stirling, UK, Sept 2016.